Cognitive behavioural therapy (CBT) can help you make sense of overwhelming problems by breaking them down into smaller parts.

 CBT can help you get to a point where you can achieve this on your own and tackle problems without the help of a therapist.

-In such cases, talking about the situation isn't as helpful and you may need to learn to face your fears in a methodical and structured way through exposure therapy.
+In such cases, talking about the situation is not as helpful and you may need to learn to face your fears in a methodical and structured way through exposure therapy.

 Exposure therapy involves starting with items and situations that cause anxiety, but anxiety that you feel able to tolerate.
-You need to stay in this situation for one to two hours or until the anxiety reduces for a prolonged period by a half.
+You need to stay in this situation for 1 to 2 hours or until the anxiety reduces for a prolonged period by a half.

-Your therapist will ask you to repeat this exposure exercise three times a day.
-After the first few times, you'll find your anxiety doesn't climb as high and doesn't last as long.
+Your therapist will ask you to repeat this exposure exercise 3 times a day.
+After the first few times, you'll find your anxiety does not climb as high and does not last as long.

 You'll then be ready to move to a more difficult situation.
 This process should be continued until you have tackled all the items and situations you want to conquer.

-CBT can be carried out with a therapist in one-to-one sessions or in groups with other people in a similar situation to you.
+CBT can be carried out with a therapist in 1-to-1 sessions or in groups with other people in a similar situation to you.

-If you have CBT on an individual basis, you'll usually meet with a CBT therapist for between five and 20 weekly or fortnightly sessions, with each session lasting 30-60 minutes.
+If you have CBT on an individual basis, you'll usually meet with a CBT therapist for between 5 and 20 weekly or fortnightly sessions, with each session lasting 30 to 60 minutes.

 Exposure therapy sessions usually last longer to ensure your anxiety reduces during the session.
 The therapy may take place: